artssci/app-deployment/README.md

 ## Prerequisites

-Your students **do not** have Node.js, Git, or other dependencies installed.
-To work around this, we will provide a streamlined approach using a portable Node.js setup.

 ### 1. **Install Node.js (Portable Method)**

 Since students don’t have Node.js installed, they can use a portable version: